jtourkis/MBTA-Ridership-Model/README.md

 <!-- LICENSE -->
 ## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

 Note: The intial README Template was distributed under the MIT License.
 Copyright (c) 2018 Othneil Drew.
 [LICENSE](https://github.com/othneildrew/Best-README-Template/blob/master/LICENSE.txt)  for more information.